title

 From Senegal to Angola

-Freetown had been a British colony since 1808.
-The British navy was using it as a base for their patrols along Africa's coastline, and there the freed slaves from British territory in the Caribbean were settled.
-The first of them – around 400 – had arrived in 1787, and they had been expected to support themselves by farming, but many had turned to trade.
-Since1815, Freetown was a center for slaves rescued from slave ships by the British navy.
+Freetown in what today is Sierra Leone began as a British colony in 1808.
+The British navy was using it as a base for their patrols along Africa's coastline, and there they settled freed slaves from their territories in the Caribbean.
+The first of these freed slaves – numbering around 400 – arrived in 1787.
+They had been expected to support themselves by farming, but many turned to trade.
+After 1815, Freetown became a center for slaves rescued by the British navy from slave ships.
 Hundreds of ships hauling slaves were seized, while some got through, taking slaves to be sold to sugar planters in Cuba and Brazil.

-British merchants were pursuing legitimate trade along Africa's Atlantic Coast.
-From Senegal, the British were acquiring a hardened resin of the Acacia tree, used for dyes in its textile factories.
-They were acquiring groundnuts from Guinea, gold from Asante and palm oil, the latter harvested on African-owned plantations using slave labor.
-Palm oil was Africa's foremost export to the Europeans, the oil used by the Europeans for lubricating their machines.
+British merchants during this time were pursuing legitimate trade along Africa's Atlantic Coast.
+From Senegal the British were acquiring a hardened resin of the Acacia tree, used for dyes in its textile factories.
+They were acquiring groundnuts from Guinea, gold from Asante and palm oil harvested on African-owned plantations using slave labor.
+Palm oil was Africa's foremost export to the Europeans, used by Europeans for lubricating their machines.

 Liberia